Agile MVP Development: A Step-by-Step Guide to Iterative Development

 • Sprint Planning: At the start of each sprint, the team selects the most essential features or user stories from the product backlog to prioritize.
 These items make up the sprint backlog.

 • Development Process: During the sprint, the team focuses on feature development, coding, and integration.
-The goal is to develop a working product increment that can be proven by the conclusion of the sprint.
+The goal is to develop a working product increment that the conclusion of the sprint can prove.

 • Sprint Review: At the end of the sprint, the team presents the finished work to stakeholders, demonstrating new features and soliciting comments.